Link

 6

 For discussion, we will use Slack, and you will submit any assignments (that aren’t Google Forms) to Gradescope.
-Let Suraj know if you can’t access one of those platforms.
+Let Marina know if you can’t access one of those platforms.

 About